-At times, individuals may be interested in the CPD and already have substantial work experience in the field.
-The CPD does not assess prior learning for meeting CRDN or supervised practice hours.
-All students enrolled in the CPD must complete at least 1000 hours of supervised practice, even if prior experience overlaps with the learning activities of the CPD.
+At times, individuals may be interested in the MSD and already have substantial work experience in the field.
+The MSD does not assess prior learning for meeting CRDNs or supervised practice hours.
+All students enrolled in the MSD must complete at least 1000 hours of supervised practice, even if prior experience overlaps with the learning activities of the MSD.

-Some ACEND® knowledge requirements (KRDN) are met through coursework required prior to admission to the CPD.
-Specifically, KRDNs 4.1, 4.2, 4.4 and 4.6 are met through NUTR 44200 Foodservice Systems Management a required course in the DPD curriculum at Purdue University and a required course (or similar) for admission to the CPD.
+Some ACEND® knowledge requirements (KRDN) are met through coursework required prior to admission to the MSD.
+Specifically, KRDNs 4.1, 4.2, 4.4 and 4.6 are met through NUTR 44200 Foodservice Systems Management (or similar) which is required for admission to the MSD.
 If the applicant has earned a DPD verification statement, the KRDNs are met.
-If a student has not earned a DPD verification statement and took a course(s) similar to NUTR 44200 at another university, the student must provide a course syllabi for evaluation by the CPD Program Director prior to acceptance to the CPD.
-The CPD Program Director may have additional faculty review course syllabi to determine comparability.
+If a student has not earned a DPD verification statement and took a course(s) similar to NUTR 44200 at another university, the student must provide a course syllabus for evaluation by the MSD Program Director prior to acceptance to the MSD.
+The MSD Program Director may have additional faculty review course syllabi to determine comparability.